quixdb/squash/docs/building.md

 Note: [Squash currently does not support Windows](https://github.com/quixdb/squash/issues/86).

-Squash currently requires a system copy of liblzma (from xz utils).
-We're working on removing this limitation, but in the meantime there is probably a package available for your system… xz-devel on Fedora, liblzma-dev on Debian/Ubuntu, liblzma on FreeBSD, etc.

 ## Building from git

 If you are building from a release, skip this section.